Hofstadter butterflies and metal/insulator transitions for moir\'e heterostructures: Cantor spectrum for anti-chiral Hamiltonian

 The key property of the anti-chiral Hamiltonian that allows us to establish Cantor spectrum is the operator-valued diagonalizability of the matrix-valued discrete operator.
 In this section, we show that we can block-diagonalize the Hamiltonian into four Schr\"odinger operators for $\theta \in \ZZ/2.$

 To this end, we define the matrix

 This implies that

-By flipping matrix entries $(1,1),(3,3)$ and $(2,2),(4,4)$ of each individual block, appropriately, we see that the Hamiltonian is equivalent to the following operator on $\ell^2(\ZZ;\CC^4):$
+By flipping matrix entries $(1,1),(3,3)$ and $(2,2),(4,4)$ of each individual block appropriately, we see that the Hamiltonian is equivalent to the following operator on $\ell^2(\ZZ;\CC^4)$:

-where the choice of the $\pm$ sign depends on whether we are studying $\theta=0$ or $\theta=1/2.$ We readily conclude: \begin{prop}[AMO] Let $1/L \notin \mathbb Q, \theta \in \{0,1/2,1\}$.
+where the choice of the $\pm$ sign depends on whether we are studying $\theta=0$ or $\theta=1/2.$ It is easy to see that this operator is a direct sum of (shifted) almost Mathieu operators (AMO).

+Using standard results about the almost Mathieu operator, we readily conclude the following proposition partially explaining the occurrence of zero measure and fat Cantor spectra in Figures \ref{fig:AC} and \ref{fig:fat_cantor}.

+\begin{prop}[AMO] Let $1/L \notin \mathbb Q, \theta \in \{0,1/2,1\}$.
 Let $w_0 = 3$, then the spectrum of the anti-chiral Hamiltonian is purely singular continuous and a Cantor set of zero measure.
 Let $w_0>3$ then the spectral measure is absolutely continuous and for $w_0<3$ it is pure point if $1/L$ satisfies a diophantine condition.
 In either case, the spectrum is a Cantor set of positive measure. \end{prop} \begin{proof} The spectrum, as a set, of a finite direct sum of operators is the finite union of the spectra of all operators on the diagonal.
 These are in all cases we consider here Cantor sets, i.e. closed, nowhere dense sets, without isolated points.
 Thus, the finite union of such sets will still be Cantor sets and clearly the spectral type is also preserved under finite direct sums of operators.
 The same argument applies to the Lebesgue decomposition of the spectral measure. \end{proof}